-- A. All hours authorized and worked in excess of forty (40) hours in a seven (7) days work period shall be compensated at the rate of one and one-half times the employee's regular rate of pay consistent with the provisions of the Fair Labor Standdards Act (FLSA). - B. Compensatory Time Compensatory hours may be substituted for overtime due to funding considerations at management's option with concurrence of the employee.
+A. All hours authorized and worked in excess of forty (40) hours in a seven (7) days work period shall be compensated at the rate of one and one-half times the employee's regular rate of pay consistent with the provisions of the Fair Labor Standdards Act (FLSA).

+B. Compensatory Time - Compensatory hours may be substituted for overtime due to funding considerations at management's option with concurrence of the employee.
 Compensatory hours are earned at the same rate as overtime, consistent with Article 4 of this Agreement.
 Compensatory hours and overtime cannot be earned in the same workweek.
-Employees may also request substitution of compensatory hours for overtime pay, subject to the operational needs of the Division. - C. Hours Counted as Hours Worked The following hours, shall count as hours worked for the sole purpose of computing eligibility for the overtime rate: - 1.
-Holiday pay, as defined in Article 22, when the designated holiday is the employee's normally scheduled workday and the employee is given the day off in observance of the holiday. - Bereavement Leave hours as defined in Article 24. - 3.
-Hours of paid Standby Duty Assignment as defined in Section I below when an employee has used authorized Sick or Annual Leave during the scheduled work week.
+Employees may also request substitution of compensatory hours for overtime pay, subject to the operational needs of the Division.

+C. Hours Counted as Hours Worked - The following hours, shall count as hours worked for the sole purpose of computing eligibility for the overtime rate:

+1. Holiday pay, as defined in Article 22, when the designated holiday is the employee's normally scheduled workday and the employee is given the day off in observance of the holiday.

+2. Bereavement Leave hours as defined in Article 24.

+3. Hours of paid Standby Duty Assignment as defined in Section I below when an employee has used authorized Sick or Annual Leave during the scheduled work week.
 Effective the first full pay period in April (April 12, 2015), Standby Duty Assignment hours shall no longer be counted as hours worked for the computation of overtime.

-- 4. Annual leave hours, as described in Article 21, only when such leave is prescheduled and approved prior to the employee's knowledge that overtime has been scheduled during the week the annual leave is requested/approved. - 5.
+4. Annual leave hours, as described in Article 21, only when such leave is prescheduled and approved prior to the employee's knowledge that overtime has been scheduled during the week the annual leave is requested/approved.

 Emergency working conditions hours as described in Section J.2. of this Article.

-All other hours paid but not worked shall not be computed as hours worked. - D. Assignment of Prescheduled Overtime: The County agrees to prepare a seniority list for each work site within a Department/Division.
+All other hours paid but not worked shall not be computed as hours worked.

+D. Assignment of Prescheduled Overtime: The County agrees to prepare a seniority list for each work site within a Department/Division.
 The purpose of such list is to coordinate and fairly distribute prescheduled overtime.
 In the event that management determines it necessary to assign prescheduled overtime, the most senior qualified employee on the work site, who is in the needed classification and who normally performs the assignment or work of the type and character of the needed overtime work, will be given the opportunity to accept or reject the prescheduled overtime.
 That employee will thereafter be placed at the bottom of the list and shall not be offered prescheduled overtime until all qualified employees at the work site, within the same classification, who normally perform the required duties have been asked to work prescheduled overtime.
+In the event that all qualified employees in the affected classification, who normally performs the assignment or work of the type and character of the needed overtime until all qualified employees at the work site, within the same classification.
 In the event that all qualified employees in the affected classification, who normally performs the assignment or work of the type and character of the needed overtime work, decline to work prescheduled overtime the least senior qualified employee in the classification shall be required to perform the overtime work.